andfanilo/pyspark-interactive-lecture/README.md

 This section is needed if you plan to use native Spark Streaming.

-Download Spark and unzip it in `bin/spark`.
+Download Spark with `invoke downloadSpark`, this will download the archive in `bin/` then uncompress it in `bin/spark`.

 In `conf/log4j.properties`, set `log4j.rootCategory=WARN, console`.